ultraleap/UnrealPlugin/README.md

 If the auto-mapping got some things right, but some things wrong, you can override the results by adding a ```Mapped Bone Anim Data``` entry and then changing individual bone maps.
 These are applied after the auto-map procedure so they will take precedence.
 Hit compile after adding bones to see changes.

 ![](https://i.imgur.com/joLg6SU.gif)

+If the auto mapping process failed to find ones in the imported skeleton, the missing bones will be listed upon clicking the **Auto Map** button.

 #### Saving auto-map results